vuittont60/aligned_layer/README.md

 Aligned Layer is just a network of decentralized verifiers renting security from Ethereum.
 On the other hand, the Polygon aggregation layer, in essence, is a rollup verifying multiple proofs.
 That is not the case for Aligned Layer, which just executes a rust binary from different verifiers directly in multiple Ethereum validators.

-## Acknowledgment
+## Acknowledgments

-Layr-Labs for creating [Incredible Squaring AVS](https://github.com/Layr-Labs/incredible-squaring-avs), which was used to bootstrap the initial version of Aligned Layer
+We want to thank Layr-Labs for creating [Incredible Squaring AVS](https://github.com/Layr-Labs/incredible-squaring-avs), which was used to bootstrap the initial version of Aligned Layer, SuccintLabs for its [SP1](https://github.com/succinctlabs/sp1) zkVM and Consensys for its [gnark](https://github.com/Consensys/gnark) library, which have been crucial for showcasing the ease of embedding validity proof verification systems in Aligned Layer.